3 days in Milan: Itinerary of what to see in Milan (+ map)

 16:30 Basilica of St. Ambrose

-The Basilica of St. Ambrose is one of the most beautiful religious buildings in Milan and a definite must on your itinerary for a 3-day visit to Milan.
-Take the green M2 metro line and get off in a quarter of an hour a short walk from the Basilica.
+The Basilica of St. Ambrose is one of the most beautiful religious buildings in Milan and a definite must on any 3-day Milan itinerary.
+Take the green M2 metro line; after about 15 minutes, you’ll arrive just a short walk from the Basilica.

 Basilica of St Ambrose Milan